-Deserving mention the study agreed that fallacious messages are used in the advertising process to attract sales (mean=3.95).
+The study disagreed that fallacious messages are used in the advertising process to attract sales with a mean of 1.875 and standard deviation of 0.740.
 This implies that only accurate information is used in the advertising process.
 This allows the organization to keep its credibility in business and this largely builds confidence among many customers on the company products which is an important factor in improving the sustainability of the organization.